Who is the favorite to succeed Liz Truss?

 All of which followed hot on the heels of her being forced into a series of embarrassing economic U-turns when her “mini-Budget” spooked world financial markets and tanked the pound, the sacking of chancellor Kwasi Kwarteng and his replacement with Jeremy Hunt, who moved swiftly to tear up what remained of her fiscal programme and her credibility.

-Mr Hunt has already ruled himself out of the running to succeed Ms Truss, with a new leader due to be chosen within a week, while Commons leader Penny Mordaunt has urged Conservatives to “keep calm and carry on”.
+Mr Hunt has already ruled himself out of the running to succeed Ms Truss, as has Michael Gove and foreign secretary James Cleverly, with a new leader due to be chosen within a week, while Commons leader Penny Mordaunt has urged Conservatives to “keep calm and carry on” in the interim.

-Betfair Exchange has been quickest on the draw, offering odds of 11/10 on Rishi Sunak, the former chancellor defeated in this summer’s leadership contest to succeed Boris Johnson but whose dire warnings about Ms Truss’s “fairy tale” tax slashing agenda were more than borne out by subsequent events.
+Betfair Exchange has been quickest on the draw and is currently offering odds of 4/6 on Rishi Sunak, the former chancellor defeated in this summer’s leadership contest to succeed Boris Johnson but whose dire warnings about Ms Truss’s “fairy tale” tax slashing agenda were more than borne out by subsequent events.

-Ms Mordaunt is next favourite on 7/2, defence secretary Ben Wallace is 8/1, former PM’s Mr Johnson and Theresa May aree tipped at 13/1 and 16/1 respectively to make unlikely comebacks, followed by Michael Gove on 31/1, new-minted home secretary Grant Shapps on 35/1, the just-ousted Ms Braverman on 55/1, Tom Tugendhat on 75/1, Dominic Raab on 80/1, foreign secretary James Cleverly on 85/1, “Brexit hard man” Steve Baker on 90/120 and ex-health secretary Sajid Javid on 120/1.

-Betfair spokesperson Sam Rosbottom said: “After Liz Truss resigned from No10 to become the shortest-serving prime minister, her former leadership election rival Rishi Sunak is the 11/10 favourite to take the top job.

-“Penny Mordaunt, who also stood to replace Boris Johnson, is next in the market at 7/2 and Ben Wallace is next at 8/1.

-“A sensational return for Johnson, who was replaced by Truss, is 13/1 and far from out of the question according to the odds.”
+Mr Johnson himself is at 3/1 to make a sensational return to power, followed by Ms Mordaunt on 9/2 and defence secretary Ben Wallace, always a reluctant nominee, at 39/1.

+Betfair spokesperson Sam Rosbottom said: “Odds on Boris Johnson to make a sensational return to No 10 continue to tumble with the former prime minister now second-favourite at 3/1, having been 30/1 on Thursday, to be the next Tory leader.

-William Hill also puts Mr Sunak out in front in the race to succeed Ms Truss at 2/5, ahead of Ms Mordaunt at 3/1 and Mr Wallace at 7/1.
+William Hill likewise puts Mr Sunak out in front in the race to succeed Ms Truss at 4/5, ahead of Mr Johnson at 6/4, Ms Mordaunt at 5/1, Mr Wallace at 20/1 and international trade secretary Kemi Badenoch at 66/1.

 Spokesperson Lee Phelps said: “It seemed inevitable and it’s finally happened as Liz Truss has announced that she’s stepping down as prime minister after just 45 days in office.

-Offering percentage probabilities on who might be the next Conservative leader and PM, Smarkets placed Ms Mordaunt on 41.7 per cent in the immediate aftermath of Ms Truss’s announcement, followed by Mr Sunak on 38.5 per cent, Mr Wallace on 7.1 per cent, Mr Johnson on 6.7 per cent and Mr Baker on 4.2 per cent, although this is subject to frequent change.
+Offering percentage probabilities on who might be the next Conservative leader and PM, Smarkets placed Mr Sunak at 53.3 per cent on Friday morning, followed by Mr Johnson on 27.4 per cent and Ms Mordaunt on 16.4 per cent, although this is subject to frequent change.

-Odds on The Daily Star’s livestream lettuce winning the nod were not available at the time of writing.

 Register for free to continue reading